Perfect orderings on Bratteli diagrams II: general Bratteli diagrams: Skeletons on Bratteli diagrams

 \end{enumerate} \end{proposition}

-We end this section with an example that answers negatively the following question that is related to statement 2 of Proposition \ref{existence_vershik_map}. {\em Let $B$ be a Bratteli diagram and $B'$ a telescoping of $B$.
+We give an example of how one would apply Proposition \ref{existence_vershik_map}.
+This example also answers negatively the following question, that is related to Statement 2 of Proposition \ref{existence_vershik_map}. {\em Let $B$ be a Bratteli diagram and $B'$ a telescoping of $B$.
 Is it true that any perfect order on $B'$ is obtained by telescoping of a perfect order on $B$?}